Reedley-College-CSCI/csci-40-course-project-JoseRodriguez21/README.md

 # CS1 Final Project - [Recipe Book]

 ## 1. Overview
 - What problem does your project solve?
+- This project makes having all your recipes stored more accessible and easier to store than having them on a physical copy.
 - Briefly describe the purpose and key features of your program.
+- The purpose of this program is to enable the user to be able to save recipes, delete them, and search them.
+The key feature is being able to see all of them at once without having to flip through pages like a regular recipe book.

 ---

 ## 2. Design Decisions
 - What fundamental programming constructs and data types did you use, and why?
+- I use a lot of for loops that are key to checking for something when searching or deleting.
+The switch statement was another construct
+  That was utilized in my program for when the user enters a value.
+The data types used were integers and strings, which were the only types I utilized.
 - Why did you choose to structure your data using structs?
+- I didn't use a struct in my program; instead, I opted to use classes and functions that combine data and behavior together.
 - How did you implement searching and sorting?
 What algorithms did you use and why?
+- The program only has a searching system to find the recipe, and it's the same one to find it and to delete it; the one used was the linear search algorithm.
+Other algorithms used were inputting values into the text file or gathering the data.
 - How do you ensure data persistence between program runs?
+- The way the data was saved between runs is creating a recipe text file once the first recipe was inputted.
+This helps keep the recipes inputted from the user into the next run.
 - Did you consider alternative approaches?
 If so, why did you not use them?
+- The alternative approach for this program was using a class, which I ended up using.
+This left the first approach of using a struct out of the way.
+This change occurred because the ingredients weren't consistent from recipe to recipe.

 ---